 4. It is an indicator of transparency for the company in terms of protecting the company’s reputation

 Who should the Whistleblower Channel be available to?

 Furthermore, in Directive (EU) 2019/1937, it is determined that the reporting channel must be available not only to the organization’s employees, but also to other participants in the organization, such as partners, administrators or self-employed workers hired by it.

 Referring to possible forms of compensation for the reporting persons in the event of retaliation after the report, are clearly identified readmission to the workplace in the event of dismissal, the maintenance of the labor conditions of origin prior to the report, compensation for loss of salary and income, and compensation for damages, including moral damages.

 Another possible modality is the absolute anonymity of the identity of the report person, being the denounced fact only known to the Compliance Officer or Compliance Committee.
-In this way, it is more difficult to investigate irregular behavior since you cannot expand the information on it by going to a particular person unless you have software that allows you to collect this information.
+In this way, it is more complicated to investigate irregular behavior since you can not expand the information of the same by going to a particular person unless you have a software that allows you to collect information.

-In conclusion, it should be noted that at GlobalSUITE Solutions we provide necessary help and advice for the implementation of a whistleblower channel, as well as its management through an an intuitive whistleblower channel software that optimizes the management of this channel and results in an effective achievement of the requirements derived from Directive (EU) 2019/1937.
+In conclusion, it should be noted that at GlobalSUITE Solutions we provide necessary help and advice for the implementation of a Whistleblowing Channel, as well as the management of the same through a Whistleblowing Channel Software intuitive that optimizes the management of this channel and results in an effective achievement of the requirements derived from Directive (EU) 2019/1937.